 If you borrow to invest in a holiday home, you need to fully understand the risks you are taking.

-There will be unexpected costs and there will be periods where you struggle to rent it out.
+There will be unexpected costs and there may be periods where you struggle to rent it out.

-Before you take this leap you need to appreciate the chance that things won’t be straightforward, and have the resources in place to ensure that when complexities arise you can still pay your bills.
+Before you take this leap, you need to be aware that things won’t be straightforward and have resources in place to ensure that when complexities arise you can still pay your bills.

 Every case is different, so before embracing or dismissing this opportunity it’s well worth doing your research to see if it would work for you.